El Jadida: Names

-The original name of the city in the Berber language was: Maziɣen / Mazighen, which means "The Berbers".
 El Jadida's other names and nicknames in other languages were: Cap Soleis, Portus Rutilis, Rusibis, Mazighen (مازيغن), al-Breyja (البريجة), Mazagão, al-Mahdouma (المهدومة) and Mazagan.
+The city was renamed al-Jadida in 1820, meaning 'The New'.

 History

+El Jadida traces its origins to the 5th century BC, when it was founded and settled by the Phoenicians.

-Prior to the arrival of the Portuguese, an anchorage used by boats appears to have existed at the current site of El Jadida throughout the Middle Ages and in ancient times.
+Prior to the arrival of the Portuguese in the 16th century, an anchorage used by boats appears to have existed at the current site of El Jadida throughout the Middle Ages and in ancient times.
 The name Mazighan was first documented by the 11th-century Arab geographer al-Bakri.
-In 1502 a Portuguese captain, Jorge de Mello, landed at this location, allgedly driven here by a storm.
+In 1502 a Portuguese captain, Jorge de Mello, landed at this location, allegedly driven here by a storm.
 He and his crew took refuge in an abandoned tower, called al-Briya or al-Burayja, to defend themselves against any potential attack by the locals.
 After returning to Portugal, he obtained permission from the Portuguese king, Dom Manuel, to found a fortress here in 1505, but evidence indicates that he did not carry this out, as when the Portuguese army passed here on their way to conquer Azemmour in 1513 they found nothing but the old tower.

 As Azemmour was difficult to access, the Portuguese returned and built a citadel at the more accessible Mazighan in the summer of 1514.
 This citadel was a rectangular building with four towers, one of which was the old tower that already stood here.
-The architects were two brothers, Diego and Francisco de Arruda.
+The architects were two brothers, Diogo and Francisco de Arruda.
 The location then became known in the Portuguese language as Mazagão.
 During the next few decades the Sa'dids rose to power and began expelling the Portuguese from their coastal fortresses, with the most significant event being their expulsion from Santa Cruz (present-day Agadir) in 1541.
 In response, King João III of Portugal ordered the evacuation of Portuguese positions at Azemmour and Safi and concentrated on building a more defensible position at Mazagão instead.
 As a result, the Portuguese fortification was expanded into the larger walled fortress we see today in 1541.